Anamethatmeetsrequirements/hugo_design_14-10-2022/README.md

 # hugodesign12-10-2022

-HTML and markdown with JS interactivity to be afforded via Plotly.
+HTML and markdown with JS interactivity to be afforded from Plotly.